GunsalusPiano/Diploscapter/figure_04/readme.md

   - Analysis done with hicPCA from [HiCExplorer](https://github.com/deeptools/HiCExplorer).
 For _D. pachys_, an additional step was required to reassign PoreC reads mapping to the homozygous region to either DpaA or DpaB.
   - Convert .bed format into x, y coordinates
   - Plot with R ggplot2
+- Panel D: custom Python script uses RepeatScout + RepeatMasker for repeat annotations.
+Plotting with R ggplot2.
-- Panels C-F: bioinformatic analyses done with Python scripts.
+- Panels C, E, F: bioinformatic analyses done with Python scripts.
 Plotting with R ggplot2.